Rakeshtolangi/Portfolio_site/README.md

 # student-portfolio

-This is a demo website which showcase my projects
+This is a website that showcases my projects

 Hay!
-Welcome to the my portfolio.
-It's comming up in upcomming days when i learn all the roadmaps with Tanay Pratap live on Youtube / neogcammp.
+Welcome to my portfolio.
+It's coming up in the upcoming days when I learn all the roadmaps with Tanay Pratap live on Youtube / neogcammp.

-for now I know
+for now, I know

 1. Python
 2. Django